-How does Crowdfunding work for entrepreneurs?
+How does it work for entrepreneurs?
 Here are some of the most common questions investors ask when it comes to fundraising and raising capital for their business.

 If you're looking for funding and you're looking to give a return on investment then you’re suitable.
 Our investors look at all stages of business and across all sectors from genuine start-ups to more established businesses.
 We only showcase the very best businesses so your application will be subjected to a rigorous screening process before it is accepted or rejected.